 RESULTS

-Summarizing the included works' findings, we identified well-defined stages in the short follow-up time frame: first, a radiographic deterioration reaching a peak roughly within the first 2 wk; after the peak, an absorption process and repairing signs.
+Summarizing the included works’ findings, we identified well-defined stages in the short follow-up time frame.
+A radiographic deterioration reaching a peak roughly within the first 2 wk; after the peak, an absorption process and repairing signs are observed.
 At later radiological follow-up, with the limitation of little evidence available, the lesions usually did not recover completely.

 CONCLUSION

-Following CT scan evolution over time could help physicians better understand the clinical impact of COVID-19 pneumonia and manage the possible sequelae; a longer follow-up is advisable, to verify the complete resolution or the presence of long-term damage.
+Following computed tomography scan evolution over time could help physicians better understand the clinical impact of COVID-19 pneumonia and manage the possible sequelae; a longer follow-up is advisable to verify the complete resolution or the presence of long-term damage.

 Key Words: COVID 19; Computed tomography; Pneumonia; Radiological evolution; Follow-up; Long-term consequences; Lung damage; SARS-CoV-2

-Casartelli C, Perrone F, Balbi M, Alfieri V, Milanese G, Buti S, Silva M, Sverzellati N, Bersanelli M. Review on radiological evolution of COVID-19 pneumonia at the computed tomography.
+Casartelli C, Perrone F, Balbi M, Alfieri V, Milanese G, Buti S, Silva M, Sverzellati N, Bersanelli M. Review on radiological evolution of COVID-19 pneumonia using computed tomography.
 World J Radiol 2021; In press

-Core Tip: Given the recent discovery and study of severe acute respiratory syndrome coronavirus 2 infection, the evolution of coronavirus disease 2019 (COVID-19) pneumonia has not been entirely defined yet.
-Chest computer tomography (CT) is an effective method to identify and follow COVID-19 pneumonia over time.
-In this review, we considered the radiological changes on CT scan and described the possible clinical pulmonary sequelae in order to understand the long-term outcome of COVID-19 pneumonia better.
+Core Tip: Given the recent discovery and study of severe acute respiratory syndrome coronavirus 2 infection, the evolution of coronavirus disease 2019 pneumonia has not been entirely defined yet.
+Chest computed tomography is an effective method to identify and follow coronavirus disease 2019 pneumonia over time.
+In this review, we considered the radiological changes on computed tomography scan and described the possible clinical pulmonary sequelae in order to understand the long-term outcome of coronavirus disease 2019 pneumonia better.

 INTRODUCTION

-“SARS-CoV-2”, which stands for severe acute respiratory syndrome coronavirus 2, was first identified in December 2019 in Wuhan, China.
+SARS-CoV-2, which stands for severe acute respiratory syndrome coronavirus 2, was first identified in December 2019 in Wuhan, China.
 The coronavirus disease 2019 (COVID-19) caused by SARS-CoV-2 has rapidly spread from China to all around the world within a few months, leading the World Health Organization to declare it a pandemic on March 11, 2020[1].

-The transmission of SARS-CoV-2 happens through direct, indirect, or close contact with infected people, through infected secretions, such as saliva and respiratory secretions or their respiratory droplets and the main organ affected is the lung, with pneumonia being the major manifestation of the infection[2].
+The transmission of SARS-CoV-2 happens through direct, indirect or close contact with infected people through infected secretions, such as saliva and respiratory secretions or their respiratory droplets.
+The main organ affected is the lung, with pneumonia being the major manifestation of the infection[2].

-The gold standard for SARS-CoV-2 diagnosis is real-time reverse transcription-polymerase chain reaction (RT-PCR).
+The gold standard for SARS-CoV-2 diagnosis is real-time reverse transcription-polymerase chain reaction.
 However, computed tomography (CT) is recommended for initial evaluation and diagnosis, and it is also useful in monitoring the disease progression and evaluating the therapeutic efficacy[3,4].

 Until now, many reports have focused on CT scan features at diagnosis[5-7].
 On the other hand, there are relatively few studies evaluating serial temporal changes in patients who underwent repeated CT examinations and, particularly, in the late follow-up.

-Our aim is to review the literature currently available on the radiological follow-up of COVID-19-related lung alterations at the CT scan, to describe the evidence about the dynamic evolution of COVID-19 pneumonia.
+Our aim is to review the literature currently available on the radiological follow-up of COVID-19-related lung alterations using the CT scan to describe the evidence about the dynamic evolution of COVID-19 pneumonia.

 MATERIALS AND METHODS

 We conducted this systematic review according to the Preferred Reporting Items guidelines for Systematic Reviews and Meta-Analysis (PRISMA) Statement[8].
-The primary aim was to collect, describe, and discuss the dynamic radiological evolution of COVID-19 pneumonia.
+The primary aim was to collect, describe and discuss the dynamic radiological evolution of COVID-19 pneumonia.

 Search strategy